BDGKK/Military_Webapp/README.md

+- Work on Google-drive interaction for pension page
+- Clean up the codes
+- Host and link the images of webpages in node.js
+- Look through webpages and make sure all functions are working

 # Project Description
 A Full Stack Web Application that helps military retirees and leaver transition smoothly into civilian life.
 Provides support for pensions, loans and accomodations to ensure a comfortable and stress-free retirement.